Structure of $k$-Matching-Planar Graphs: Preliminaries

-On the other hand, some notable beyond planar graph classes have unbounded layered treewidth and unbounded row treewidth.
-In particular, \citet[Proposition~21]{HIMW24} constructed topological $1$-gap-planar graphs with radius $1$ and arbitrarily large treewidth.
-In fact, their construction is simple min-$1$-planar.
-Hence, the class of simple topological min-$1$-planar graphs has unbounded local treewidth, and therefore has unbounded layered treewidth and unbounded row treewidth (by \cref{LTWandRTW}).
-Quasi-planar graphs also have unbounded layered treewidth and unbounded row treewidth.
+Quasi-planar graphs also have arbitrarily large layered treewidth and row treewidth.
 As explained by \citet[page~$5$]{DSW16}, there is an infinite family of bipartite expander graphs with geometric thickness $2$.
 By definition, every graph with geometric thickness $2$ is isomorphic to a geometric $3$-quasi-planar graph.
 Every $n$-vertex expander graph $G$ has treewidth $\Omega(n)$ (see \citep{GM09}).
 Since $\tw(G)\leqslant 2\sqrt{\ltw(G)n} - 1$ \citep[Lemma~10]{DMW17}, it follows that $\ltw(G) \in \Omega(n)$ also.
 So the class of geometric $3$-quasi-planar $n$-vertex graphs has layered treewidth $\Omega(n)$ and row treewidth $\Omega(n)$ (by \cref{LTWandRTW})\footnote{Moreover, the class of quasi-planar graphs fails to have any of the applications listed in \cref{applications}.
 The key example is the 1-subdivision of $K_n$, which has geometric thickness 2 \citep{Eppstein04} and is thus 3-quasi-planar.
 On the other hand, the 1-subdivision of $K_n$ has boxicity $\Theta(\log \log n)$ \citep{EJ13}, $\Omega(\sqrt{n})$ queue-number~\citep{DujWoo05}, and $\Omega(\sqrt{n})$ nonrepetitive chromatic number~\citep{Wood21}.
-Similarly, the class of graphs obtained from complete graphs by subdividing each edge at least once (which has geometric thickness 2) has unbounded asymptotic dimension.}.
+Similarly, the class of graphs obtained from complete graphs by subdividing each edge at least once (which has geometric thickness 2 \citep{Eppstein04}) has unbounded asymptotic dimension.}.

-All this is to say that the class of $k$-matching-planar graphs is a good candidate for the answer to the above question (and this remains true for simple topological graph classes).
+All this is to say that the class of $k$-matching-planar graphs is a good candidate for the answer to the question at the start of \cref{RTWbounded} (and this remains true for simple topological graph classes).